kossa/laradminator/readme.md

 yarn install # or npm i to Install node dependencies(>= node 9.x)

-npm run production # To compile assets for prod
+npm run build # To compile assets for prod

 ```